-Calcareous nannofossils and planktonic foraminifers indicate that three biostratigraphic successions were recovered at Site 1130: (1) Quaternary-upper Miocene (0-327 mbsf), (2) upper-middle Oligocene

-(327-~355 mbsf), and (3) a sandy limestone of unknown age from the bottom of Holes 1130A and 1130C.
-Preliminary results indicate that the upper part of the lower Pliocene is missing (>1 m.y.) and that the major disconformity between upper Miocene and Oligocene sediments represents a hiatus of at least 15 m.y.
-The sedimentation rate for the middle- upper Oligocene was 10-30 m/m.y., although this should be viewed with caution because of poor core recovery.
-The rate fluctuated between 15 and 30 m/m.y. during the Pliocene-Miocene and reached as high as 240-260 m/m.y. during most of the Quaternary.
-The three benthic foraminiferal assemblages recognized correspond respectively to the Oligocene, early Pliocene-late Miocene, and Quaternary-late Pliocene, and indicate a shallowing-upward trend during these time periods.
-The Oligocene and lower Pliocene-upper Miocene assemblages are typically cosmopolitan, middle bathyal assemblages, whereas the Quaternaryupper Pliocene contains a mixed assemblage representing upper bathyal paleodepths and containing many well-sorted specimens from shelf environments.
+Calcareous nannofossils and planktonic foraminifers indicate that three biostratigraphic successions were recovered at Site 1130: (1) Pleistocene-upper Miocene (0-327 mbsf), (2) upper-middle Oligocene (327-~355 mbsf), and (3) a sandy limestone of unknown age from the bottom of Holes 1130A and 1130C.
+Preliminary results indicate that part of the Pliocene section is either missing or highly condensed and that the major disconformity between upper Miocene and Oligocene sediments represents a hiatus of at least 15 m.y.
+The sedimentation rate for the middle-upper Oligocene was 10-30 m/m.y., although this should be viewed with caution because of poor core recovery.
+The rate fluctuated between 15 and 30 m/m.y. during the Pliocene-Miocene, and reached as high as 240-260 m/m.y. during most of the Pleistocene.
+The three benthic foraminiferal assemblages recognized correspond respectively to the Oligocene, Pliocene-Miocene and Pliocene-Miocene assemblages are typically cosmopolitan, middle bathyal assemblages, whereas the Pleistocene contains a mixed assemblage representing upper bathyal paleodepths and containing many well-sorted specimens from shelf environments.

-Long-core measurements revealed an extended interval of normal magnetization and then a sharp reversal to normal polarity at 199.9 mbsf, interpreted as the Brunhes/Matuyama boundary.
-Intensities of magnetization varied from 0.01 to 1 mA/M with an overall decreasing trend downhole.
+Long-core measurements revealed a deep episode of normal magnetization and then a sharp reversal to normal polarity at 199.9 mbsf, interpreted as the Brunhes/Matuyama boundary.
+Intensities of magnetization varied from 0.01 to 1 mA/M, with an overall decreasing trend downhole.
 Within this general trend are fluctuations with dominant wavelengths of a few tens of meters.
 The ratio of ARM/IRM, a measure of the relative importance of single-domain to multidomain behavior, decreases downcore, suggesting that the role of biogenic magnetite diminishes.
 Coupled with the decrease in magnetization, this strongly suggests that fine-grained magnetite of biogenic origin is preferentially dissolved.

-An experimental nonmagnetic cutting shoe was used for alternate cores between Cores 182-1130A-3H and 7H, and an entire nonmagnetic core-barrel assembly was used on Cores 182-1130B-3H to 7H.
+An experimental nonmagnetic cutting shoe was used for alternate cores on Cores 182-1130A-3H to 7H, and an entire nonmagnetic core-barrel assembly was used on Cores 182-1130B-3H to 7H.
 Both the nonmagnetic shoe and core-barrel assembly produced reductions in radial component contamination, but the effects were not as dramatic as at Site 1128.

 Construction of the composite section from Holes 1130A and 1130B indicates that a continuous sedimentary record was not recovered at Site 1130.
-Low recovery in Core 182-1130A-3H and no recovery in Core 182-1130B-3H produced a gap at 22-24 mbsf.
-The record below this is apparently continuous to ~191 mcd (all Quaternary), at which depth core overlap becomes minimal to nonexistent, disrupting continuity of the spliced section.
-The primary lithologic parameters used for correlation at Site 1130 were NGR emissions and the 700:400 nm ratio of color reflectance data.
+Low recovery in Core 182-1130A-3H and no recovery in Core 182-1130B-3H produced a gap at 22 24 mbsf.
+The record below this is apparently continuous to ~191 mcd (all Pleistocene), at which point core overlap becomes minimal to nonexistent, disrupting continuity of the spliced section.
+The primary lithologic parameters used for correlation at Site 1130 were natural gamma emissions and a ratio of the 700:400 nm color reflectance data.

-Only low concentrations of CH_4 were detected, with most samples containing <7 ppm (maximum = 11.3 ppm).
+Only low concentrations of methane were detected, with most samples having less than 7 ppm (maximum = 11.3 ppm).
 Calcium carbonate content ranges from 80.9 to 93.2 wt% in lithostratigraphic Units I and II, with most samples varying between 85 and 90 wt%.
 No carbonate analyses were conducted in Units III and IV (328.9-386.51 mbsf) because of low core recovery.